News

 What is the KRITIS Umbrella Act?

-The KRITIS Umbrella Act is a supplement to the German Act on the Federal Office for Information Security (Gesetz über das Bundesamt für Sicherheit in der Informationstechnik – “Cybersecurity Act”), which governs cybersecurity in Germany and is currently being extensively amended.
+The KRITIS Umbrella Act is a supplement to the German Act on the Federal Office for Information Security (Gesetz über das Bundesamt für Sicherheit in der Informationstechnik – “Cybersecurity Act”), which governs cybersecurity in Germany and is currently being extensively amended due to the NIS-2-Directive.
 As a supplement to the Cybersecurity Act’s wide-ranging requirements for protection from digital dangers such as hacker attacks, the KRITIS Umbrella Act has several measures to strengthen analogue security.

-The draft KRITIS Umbrella Act has an “all-danger approach” intended to protect German infrastructure from all hazards of a physical nature, whether natural disasters or danger due to human acts.
-The goal of the KRITIS Umbrella Act is to make operators of critical facilities more resilient, i.e. strengthen their ability to prevent or avert an incident or mitigate its impact (section 2 no. 6).
+The draft KRITIS Umbrella Act has an “all-danger approach” intended to protect German infrastructure from all hazards of a physical nature, whether natural disasters or danger due to human acts - whether they are due to unintentional or intentional behavior.
+The goal of the KRITIS Umbrella Act is to make operators of critical facilities more resilient, i.e. strengthen their ability to prevent or avert an incident or mitigate its impact (section 2 no. 5).

-Operators of critical facilities must take “resilience measures”, which are monitored by the responsible German Federal Office of Civil Protection and Disaster Assistance (Bundesamt für Bevölkerungsschutz und Katastrophenhilfe – “Federal Civil Protection Office” (section 3(1)).
+Operators of critical facilities must take “resilience measures”, which are monitored by the German Federal Office of Civil Protection and Disaster Assistance (Bundesamt für Bevölkerungsschutz und Katastrophenhilfe – “Federal Civil Protection Office” (section 3(2)) or other competent authorities such as BSI, BaFin or BNetzA.
 In its capacity as an interface with IT security law, the KRITIS Umbrella Act also includes a number of legal definitions for parties to which the NIS-2 Directive applies and whose obligations will soon be included in the revised version of the Cybersecurity Act.

 Who is affected?

 The KRITIS Act is aimed primarily at operators of “critical facilities”.
-Applicability of the law to a particular party is determined based on two criteria: whether the facility is used in a particular sector (energy, transport and traffic, financing and insurance, health care, potable water, wastewater, food, information technology and telecommunications, outer space, public administration or municipal waste disposal) and whether it functions at or above a particular threshold (section 4).
+Applicability of the law, which will especially be subject to a Ordinance that is still to be published, to a particular party is determined based on two criteria: whether the facility is used in a particular sector (energy, transport and traffic, financing and insurance, health care, water, food, information technology and telecommunications, outer space, public administration or municipal waste disposal) and whether it functions at or above a particular threshold (section 4).
+The threshold value will be determined according to whether the operator supplies at least 500,000 inhabitants with its facility.
+Critical facilities thus largely correspond to the definition of critical infrastructure as defined in the BSIG today.
+However, the competent supervisory authority can also qualify additional companies as operators of critical facilities.
+If an operator runs the critical facility in or for at least six member states, it is identified as a critical facility of particular importance for Europe and is subject to special measures.

-As an interface with IT security law, the KRITIS Umbrella Act also defines additional entities and facilities that will be subject to more detailed provisions in the (future version of the) Cybersecurity Act, including “Critical Infrastructure” (section 2 no. 2), “Critical Services” (section 2 no. 4), “Particularly Important Entities” (section 2 no. 11) and “Important Entities” (section 2 no. 12).
+As an interface with IT security law, the KRITIS Umbrella Act also defines additional entities and facilities that will be subject to more detailed provisions in the (future version of the) Cybersecurity Act, including “Critical Facility” (section 2 no. 3) and “Critical Services” (section 2 no. 4).

 What must affected entities do?